EEOB-BioData/EEOB546-R/_episodes/03-data-structures.md

 | nd | Array         |               |

 Almost all other objects are built upon these foundations.
 Note that R has no 0-dimensional, or scalar types.
 Individual numbers or strings are vectors of length one.

 Given an object, the best way to understand what data structures it's composed of is to use `str()`. `str()` is short for structure and it gives a compact, human readable description of any R data structure.

 ## Vectors {#vectors}

 The basic data structure in R is the vector.
-Vectors come in two flavours: atomic vectors and lists.
+Vectors come in two flavors: atomic vectors and lists.
 They have three common properties:

 * Type, `typeof()`, what it is.
 * Length, `length()`, how many elements it contains.
 * Attributes, `attributes()`, additional arbitrary metadata.

 They differ in the types of their elements: all elements of an atomic vector must be the same type, whereas the elements of a list can have different types.

 ### Atomic vectors

 There are four common types of atomic vectors : **logical**, **integer**, **double** (often called numeric), and **character**.

 Atomic vectors are usually created with `c()`, short for combine.